Upper School Clubs

 SAGA's mission is to provide support for students of all sexual orientations and gender identities.
 The group meets weekly to discuss questions or concerns pertaining to sexuality, gender, and associated issues.
-It also meets outside school for social occasions, sometimes with groups from other schools.
-Attendees agree to confidentiality.
-No serious issue is out of bounds.
+It also meets outside of school for social occasions, sometimes with groups from other schools.

-An affinity group for female students of color from various backgrounds in grades 9-12 providing opportunities for leadership, discussion, support and personal growth.
+An affinity group for female students of color from various backgrounds in grades 9-12, which provides opportunities for leadership, discussion, support and personal growth.

 South Asian Student Alliance